Napoleon III

 Your questions answered

-All course participants will be sent further guidance prior to the course date.
+All course participants will be sent further instructions prior to the course date.